by Collyn Rivers

 Those determined by the caravan builder include:

-Distribution of such mass along the length of the caravan (particularly at its rear).
+Distribution of weight along the length of the caravan (particularly at its rear).

 Height of the roll centre and roll axis (as imposed by the geometry of the caravan’s suspension).